savadikarc/savadikarc.github.io/_posts/2018-05-25-hybrid-1-d-cnn.md

 CNNs is that they employ parameter sharing, and thus reduce the number of parameters by a great number.
 This also adds an inherent regularization effect.
 In case you are already familiar with 2-D and 1-D CNNs, feel free to click on the link and head over to Hybrid 1-Dimensional CNN section.

 ### Input
 We use Mel-Frequency Cepstral Coefficients as the input to the model, which represent the amplitudes of frequencies at various time instances.
-It is just an array where rows represent time segments, and each column represents a frequency.
-Hence we get a two dimensional array, which can be interpreted as a sequence of features.
+It is an array where rows represent time segments, and each column represents a frequency.
+Hence we get a two dimensional array, which can be interpreted as a sequence of frequency components.
-Now that we know what our input is, let us first see how 2-D and 1-D CNNs work (this will show why we call our CNN as *hybrid*).
+Now that we know what our input is, let us first discuss how 2-D and 1-D CNNs work (this will show why we call our CNN as *hybrid*).

 ### 2-Dimensional CNN
 CNNs are meant to operate on spatial data.
 Audio signals vary spatially in one dimension (time), Images vary in 2 dimensions, and Videos vary in 3 dimensions.
 A 2-dimensional CNN is used for operating on images.
 I will write a separate detailed post, but I'd recommend watching the [cs231n](http://cs231n.stanford.edu/) [lecture on CNNs](https://youtu.be/bNb2fEVKeEo?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).
 Figure 1 illustrates this operation.